 History of Hamilton College & Chaplaincy

 The beginnings of Hamilton College were embedded in a Protestant Christian religious vision.
 Presbyterian missionary Rev. Samuel Kirkland invested his life in bringing a Christian worldview and practice to Iroquois (Haudenosaunee) Indians, in particular the Oneida tribe of that confederacy.
-Kirkland partnered with Chief John Skenandoa, an influential leader of the Oneidas and a convert to Christianity, and together they developed an educational institution, established for the young men of both white European and Haudenosaunee heritage.
+Kirkland partnered with Chief John Skenandoa, an influential leader of the Oneidas and a convert to Christianity, and together they developed an educational institution, established for young men of both white European and Haudenosaunee heritage.

 In 1793 the Hamilton-Oneida Academy was born, and nineteen years later, Hamilton College was created, as the Regents of NY State put it, “by engrafting” the College onto the Academy.
 As was the case for many educational institutions of higher learning at the time, the curriculum focused on preparing students for Protestant ministry.
 Every president of the College through the first decade of the 20th century was theologically trained and ordained for ministry in the Protestant tradition.
 Mandatory chapel persisted into the 1960s and was, of course, based on a Protestant model.